Tools & Resources▼

 Click the Performance tab for standard fund performance.

-Within the equity markets, value stocks underperformed growth stocks during the quarter, with the Russell 1000 Value Index returning 3.48% and the Russell 1000 Growth Index 4.58%.
-In terms of asset allocation, the Russell 1000 Value Index outperformed both the broader Barclays Aggregate Index and the Barclays Treasury Index.
-The fund is overweight equities at 45% of its asset allocation relative to its neutral 40% equity index exposure and class.
+Within the equity markets, value stocks outperformed growth stocks the final three months of 2016.
+For the quarter, the Russell 1000 Value Index returned 6.68% while the Russell 1000 Growth Index returned 1.01%.
+In terms of asset allocation, the Russell 1000 Value Index outperformed both the broader Bloomberg Barclays U.S. Aggregate Index and the Bloomberg Barclays U.S. Treasury Index.
+The fund is overweight equities at 47% of its asset allocation relative to its neutral 40% equity index exposure and class.
 The equity relative overweight, which has helped performance since 2010, was a positive contributor during the quarter.

-In the equity portfolio, stock selection and sector weight both detracted from the fund’s overall performance.
-Relative to the fund’s Russell 1000 Value Index benchmark, the three best performing sectors were Information Technology, Real Estate and Materials.
-The three sectors that most negatively contributed to fund performance were Financials, Consumer Staples and Utilities.
+In the equity portfolio, stock selection added to while sector weight detracted from the fund’s overall performance.
+Relative to the fund’s Russell 1000 Value Index benchmark, the three best-performing sectors were Industrials, Energy and Consumer Staples.
+The three sectors that most negatively contributed to fund performance were Financials, Utilities and Consumer Discretionary.

-On an absolute basis the five securities contributing most fund performance were Alibaba (Conv., Pfd.), Stanley Black & Decker (Conv., Pfd), Microsoft, Cisco Systems and Leidos Holdings.
-The five positions detracting most from performance were Dynegy (Conv.
-Pfd.), Verizon, Altria, Post (Conv.
-Pfd.) and Exelon.
+On an absolute basis the five securities contributing most fund performance were Bank of America, JPMorgan Chase, Discover, PNC and Morgan Stanley.
+The five positions detracting most from performance were Alibaba (Conv.
+Pfd.), Dynegy (Conv.
+Pfd.), Teva Pharmaceutical (Conv.
+Pfd.), Merck and GlaxoSmithKline.

 Click on the Portfolio Characteristics tab for the fund’s top ten holdings.

-The fixed-income portfolio’s 3.44% return outperformed its blended benchmark by 23 basis points and materially outperformed the higher quality Barclays U.S. Treasury and Barclays U.S. Aggregate indices by 372 and 298 basis points, respectively.
-Duration was the largest positive contributor to performance, at an average 91% of the fixed-income blended benchmark’s duration.
-Sector was the largest negative contributor to performance due to being lower quality in emerging markets relative to the blended benchmark.
+The fixed-income portfolio return of -0.43% outperformed its blended benchmark by 19 basis points during the quarter and materially outperformed the higher quality Bloomberg Barclays U.S. Treasury and Bloomberg Barclays U.S. Aggregate indices by 337 and 251 basis points, respectively.
+Duration was the largest positive contributor to performance due to being on average 87% of fixed income blended benchmark’s duration.
+Yield curve was the largest negative contributor to performance.

 Positioning and Strategy

-The fund continues to strive to achieve its primary goal of current income and long-term growth of income with capital appreciation as a secondary objective.
+The fund has continued to strive to achieve its primary goal of current income and long-term growth of income, with capital appreciation as a secondary objective.

-Sector overweight positions relative to the fund’s Russell 1000 Value Index benchmark include Information Technology, Utilities and Telecom.
-The fund’s largest underweight positions include Financials, Energy and Materials.
+Sector overweight positions relative to the fund’s Russell 1000 Value Index benchmark include Information Technology, Telecom and Utilities.
+The fund’s largest underweight positions include Financials, Energy and Industrials.

-The fixed-income portfolio remains slightly overweight high yield, neutral in EM and slightly underweight the higher quality corporate and mortgage markets relative to the fixed-income portfolio’s blended benchmark.
-The portfolio had an average effective duration of 3.83 years versus the benchmark at 4.19 years.
+The fixed-income portfolio remains slightly overweight high yield, neutral in EM and slightly underweight the higher quality corporate and mortgage markets relative to the fixed income portfolio’s blended benchmark.
+The portfolio had an average effective duration of 3.77 years vs. the benchmark at 4.33 years.
 The fixed-income portfolio is positioned neutral relative to the yield curve.